lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 All message receptions being discussed in the rest of this section are to be understood as "matching the RuleID and DTag pair being processed", even if not spelled out, for brevity.

-Entering an "acceptance phase", the receiver MUST first initialize an empty Bitmap for this window, then
+The receiver MUST first initialize an empty Bitmap for the first window, then enter an "acceptance phase", in which

-- on receiving a SCHC Fragment or SCHC ACK REQ with the W bit different from the local W bit, the receiver MUST silently ignore and discard that message.
+- on receiving a SCHC Fragment with the W bit different from the local W bit, the receiver MUST silently ignore and discard that message.
 - on receiving a SCHC Fragment with the W bit equal to the local W bit, the receiver MUST assemble the received tile based on the window counter and on the FCN field in the SCHC Fragment and it MUST update the Bitmap.
-  * if the SCHC Fragment received is an All-0 SCHC Fragment, the current window is determined to be a not-last window, and the receiver MUST send a SCHC ACK for this window.
+  * if the SCHC Fragment received is an All-0 SCHC Fragment, the current window is determined to be a not-last window, the receiver MUST send a SCHC ACK for this window and it MUST enter the "retransmission phase" for this window.
-    Then,

-    - If the Bitmap indicates that all the tiles of the current window have been correctly received, the receiver MUST increment its window counter and it enters the "acceptance phase" for that new window.
-    - If the Bitmap indicates that at least one tile is missing in the current window, the receiver enters the "retransmission phase" for this window.

   * if the SCHC Fragment received is an All-1 SCHC Fragment, the padding bits of the All-1 SCHC Fragment MUST be assembled after the received tile, the current window is determined to be the last window,